marcelmazon/rosicrucian-literature/en/books/the-message-of-the-stars.md

 It also happens that in cases where the event indicated by an aspect involves two people the aspects of the planets by progression may be complete in one person's horoscope and fertilized by a harmonious aspect without producing a result, because the aspect in the other person's horoscope has not yet matured.
 In this connection we remember the horoscope of a lady whose Venus was placed in the Eighth House showing a late marriage.
 In her 45th year the progressed Sun reached conjunction Venus but neither engagement nor marriage resulted; then the Sun and Venus came into conjunction in the horoscope of a gentleman of her acquaintance bringing an engagement quickly followed by marriage.
 Thus one had waited for the other, and unless such a contingency is taken into consideration the astrologer is most liable to meet his Waterloo when forecasting events.

-[488]

-CHAPTER XXIV
-PROGRESSED SOLAR DIRECTIONS
+### <h3 id="chapter-24">CHAPTER XXIV: PROGRESSED SOLAR DIRECTIONS</h3>

 When the Sun forms a conjunction, sextile, square, trine or opposition to one of the planets by progression the influence begins to manifest when the Sun is 1 1/2 degrees from the exact aspect, and it is felt until the Sun is 1 1/2 degrees past the point of culmination.
 And as the Sun moves about one degree a day, and the time measure of directions is that one day equals a year, we may say that the influence of the solar aspects is felt for a period of three years.
 Their effects are particularly strong at times during this period when aspects of the progressed Moon or lunations vivify them.

 The parallel is different from the other aspects.
 In the case of the slow-moving planets it lasts for a considerable number of years so that a parallel of the Sun and Saturn may operate for ten or more years, and a parallel of the Sun and Jupiter nearly as long.

 It may also be noted that the conjunction and parallel act principally upon the health, while the other aspects also affect the business, social standing, etc. Thus under the parallel of the Sun and Saturn there would be a very protracted state of ill-health, while the parallel of the Sun and Jupiter would strengthen the constitution materially.

-[489]

 THE SUN PROGRESSED PARALLEL, CONJUNCTION, SEXTILE OR TRINE TO RADICAL VENUS.

 If the radical Venus was well aspected these directions will bring a three-year period of unusual pleasure and enjoyment into the life.
 If the person is not already married an attachment will be formed and ripen into marriage of an ideal nature.
 If the horoscope shows artistic ability, this will receive a great impetus during the activity of this direction, and it will bring honor and social preferment.

 THE SUN PROGRESSED SQUARE OR OPPOSITION TO RADICAL VENUS.

 If the radical Venus was afflicted, these directions will bring a period of petty annoyances, social disgrace, trouble and sorrow, with a tendency to be slovenly and to look upon the dark side of life, but it can be overcome if the person will strive to be careful of his morals and personal appearance.
 "Where there's a will there's a way."

 THE SUN PROGRESSED PARALLEL, CONJUNCTION OR SEXTILE RADICAL MERCURY.

 If Mercury was well aspected at birth this will mark a period of unusual mental activity, so that the person will be able to further his ambitions and succeed in business by new ventures.
 If the natal figure shows literary ability this is the time to make all efforts to produce something worth while.
 It is a good and profitable time to travel either for pleasure, in search of inspiration, or for the good of whatever business he may follow.
 Advertising will be found a most effective way of promotion business success under this direction.

 THE SUN PROGRESSED SQUARE TO RADICAL MERCURY.

 The Sun cannot reach the square of Mercury until late in life, and in comparatively few lives at that, therefore its effects can only be conjectured and it has no importance.

 THE SUN PROGRESSED PARALLEL, CONJUNCTION, SEXTILE, OR TRINE TO RADICAL MOON.

 If the Moon was well aspected at birth these directions bring a period of success and popularity.
 It increases the honor and esteem which the person enjoys in his environment, it brings favors from influential persons, employers, or the authorities, and if marriage has not already been contracted, this direction will most likely bring about a successful union.
 It is also an excellent time to form partnerships.

-[491]

 THE SUN PROGRESSED SQUARE OR OPPOSITION TO RADICAL MOON.

 If the Moon was afflicted at birth this marks a very evil period, replete with domestic unhappiness if the person is married; discredit among the people with whom he is associated in business or socially, perhaps imprisonment; loss by dishonesty of the partner, financial stricture or even bankruptcy.
 He is also likely to suffer severely from ill health, and if either the Sun or Moon are in Cancer, Scorpio or Pisces he may become a chronic drunkard.

 THE SUN PROGRESSED SEXTILE OR TRINE TO RADICAL SATURN.

 If Saturn is well aspected in the nativity these directions will bring a steadying and consolidating influence into the life so that the person will be able to discharge his duties in a most effective, systematic and tactful manner.
 He will have greater opportunities for advancement than before, and will be able to assume the added responsibilities with credit.
 Much benefit may be expected from older people who will be drawn to him will full confidence.
 Investments in land, mines, houses, and similar things will prove profitable when made under this direction, and in general it gives a very deep insight into all problems of life.

-[492]

 THE SUN PROGRESSED PARALLEL, CONJUNCTION, SQUARE OR OPPOSITION TO RADICAL SATURN.

 If Saturn was afflicted in the natal chart these directions mark a period of very evil influence.
 This is especially true of the parallel, which lasts about ten years; the other aspects are only active during the usual three years.
 Under these directions the person suffers disappointments and delays in everything he undertakes.
 No matter how carefully he may plan, something is sure to crop up to thwart him, and this is apt to breed a spirit of worry and pessimism which makes life seem a hopeless battle, with everyone conspiring to checkmate him.
 Financial difficulties make matters harder, and he is liable to incur the opposition of employers or the authorities.
 To crown it all, the health suffers, especially under the parallel; his vitality will be very low, and the recuperative power almost nil.
 All will depend on whether he can look for the silver lining to the cloud, and strive to learn the intended lessons, or whether he simply sinks down under the load and gives up.
 Forewarned is forearmed and students of Astrology have at least the knowledge that these trials are only passing.
 They know when brighter days will come.

-[493]

 THE SUN PROGRESSED PARALLEL, CONJUNCTION, SEXTILE OR TRINE JUPITER.

 If Jupiter is well aspected at birth these aspects are among the most fortunate in the whole gamut of directions, for they indicate a period of financial prosperity, where every undertaking succeeds, hence speculation, investments, and new ventures in business will bring success and gain, the person will rise in popularity and esteem in the community or his immediate sphere of associations, he may gain much credit in connection with philanthropic or charitable undertakings, and he will enjoy much social success and domestic happiness.
 There is a tendency to travel or changes which will bring both pleasure and profit, and ambitions that for years seemed impossible of realization are likely to be gratified.
 Under these directions lasting friendships of benefit to the person are often formed.
 They also strengthen the constitution and bring radiant health, but the exuberance of animal spirits may later, under evil directions, bring disease.
 If this is guarded against the increased flow of vital fluid given by these directions will have a lasting beneficial effect on the health.

 THE SUN PROGRESSED SQUARE OR OPPOSITION TO RADICAL JUPITER.

 If Jupiter is afflicted at birth these directions denote a period of trouble and trials.
 Someone near and dear will pass out of the person's life, either by estrangement or death; lawsuits, financial losses and social disaster are threatened, with much opposition from other people.
 If he invests money or speculates each venture will prove a failure because of deception and misrepresentation of those with whom he deals.
 If he makes a change of business or travels to another city he will meet with worse conditions, the health will suffer and domestic infelicity will result.

 THE SUN PROGRESSED PARALLEL, CONJUNCTION, SQUARE OR OPPOSITION TO RADICAL MARS.

 If Mars is afflicted at birth these aspects mark an extended period of a very evil nature.
 There is a state of rash and reckless excitement which is apt to lead the person to do the most foolhardy things, hence a liability to squander his money, wreck his prospects in life, become crippled by an accident, or indulge in excesses which bring on fevers, boils, or inflammatory complaints.
 He should be particularly careful not to handle fire, hot water, explosives or firearms, and be guarded by insurance against loss by fire, sickness or accident.
 The reputation is also likely to suffer by scandal, therefore he should exert all his energy and will power to act with all the discretion possible to him and so endeavor to rule his stars.

-[495]

 THE SUN PROGRESSED SEXTILE OR TRINE TO RADICAL MARS.

 If Mars is well aspected at birth these directions indicate a period of adventure when the person will be imbued with a powerful spirit of activity, enterprise and industry; he will become acquainted with people of a pioneering instinct or in some way receive an impulse that will start him upon a new venture in life which will bring him success, friends, and prosperity.
 He is likely to travel in search of new fields and to be very restless in seeking an outlet for the energy which threatens to burst him, but he is also too prone to squander the money which seems to come so easily.
 If he were wise he would be a little less generous, for when this aspect passes off, it is likely that the golden days are over.

 THE SUN PROGRESSED PARALLEL, CONJUNCTION, SQUARE OR OPPOSITION TO RADICAL URANUS.

 If Uranus is afflicted at birth these aspects mark a very critical period in the life.
 The person becomes very irritable and short-tempered.
 He is liable to tax the patience of friends and relatives to the breaking point so that a separation or estrangement occurs.
 He will be repellent to others, rash, erratic, liable to do the most strange and unexpected things.
 He may rush into litigation when he has not the shadow of a case or cause, just for the mere insane love of quarreling.
 Thus he is likely to disgrace himself permanently in the eyes of all who know him, or, depending upon what other aspects are in force at the time, it may be someone close to him who causes the disgrace which then reflects upon him on account of the friendship or relationship.

 THE SUN PROGRESSED SEXTILE OR TRINE TO RADICAL URANUS.

 If Uranus is well aspected at birth and the person is of a sufficiently advanced type to respond to this influence, these aspects mark a period of great spiritual and mental acceleration; the originating, organizing, and inventive faculties become greatly enhanced, so that he is able to formulate ideas, perfect inventions, and organize enterprises in a most surprisingly efficient manner, with little or no effort.
 There may be sudden and unexpected gains through inventions, investment or speculation, and if he is not already interested in advanced thought or occultism he will most likely be attracted during this period and obtain a good start before the aspect wears off.

 THE SUN PROGRESSED PARALLEL, CONJUNCTION, SQUARE OR OPPOSITION TO RADICAL NEPTUNE.

 If Neptune is afflicted at birth these aspects mark a critical time for those who can respond to the spiritual influence.
 They are then hypersensitive and likely to develop an undesirable phase of involuntary spiritual sight or apt to become entranced or obsessed by spirits from the invisible world who seek a medium to gratify their desires, which are usually bad.
 The person may also most easily become the victim of a hypnotist and get into trouble through fraud, deception and disadvantageous changes, or loss by speculation in large companies where the stock is watered.

 THE SUN PROGRESSED SEXTILE OR TRINE TO RADICAL NEPTUNE.

 If Neptune is well aspected at birth these aspects mark a period of spiritual awakening, when the person may receive an initiation which will develop his spiritual powers and open the invisible worlds to him, if he is sufficiently developed.
 For others it may develop the faculty of inspirational music, and yet other people may experience a period of unexampled love and bliss, but the majority cannot respond to this influence.

 THE SUN PROGRESSED PARALLEL, CONJUNCTION, SEXTILE OR TRINE TO RADICAL MIDHEAVEN.

 These aspects bring a period of profit, preferment, honor and recognition, favors from the authorities or employers, added social prestige, and a general advancement of the worldly affairs.

-[498]

 This is a good time to make special effort for obtaining an increase of income for all endeavors in that direction will have a favorable stellar influence behind them and are therefore more likely to succeed than at other times.

 THE SUN PROGRESSED SQUARE OR OPPOSITION TO RADICAL MIDHEAVEN.

 These aspects mark a period of discredit when slander and enmity threaten the honor and social standing.
 It is therefore best for the person to be very circumspect in all he does or says, for trouble with the authorities may result in imprisonment, or if with employers it may bring loss of position.
 Financial fortunes are also threatened.

 THE SUN PROGRESSED, PARALLEL, CONJUNCTION, SEXTILE OR TRINE RADICAL ASCENDANT.

 These aspects mark a period of general good fortune, radiant health and happiness.
 Whatever the person undertakes seems to prosper.

 THE SUN PROGRESSED SQUARE OF OPPOSITION TO RADICAL ASCENDANT.

 These aspects mark a period of ill-health, especially in a woman's horoscope.
 There is also a great deal of trouble and general so-called "bad luck."

-[499]

-CHAPTER XXV
-PROGRESSED LUNAR DIRECTIONS
+### <h3 id="chapter-25">CHAPTER XXV: PROGRESSED LUNAR DIRECTIONS</h3>

 The Moon travels through the Zodiac at an average rate of between twelve and thirteen degrees a day, and as the day in the art of progression is taken as a time measure equivalent to a year, we may say that the Moon by progression from birth to death travels at the rate of between twelve and thirteen degrees a year, or about one degree per month.
 Thus in the course of about twenty-eight years she circles the whole horoscope and forms all the aspects that can be formed to all the planets in the radical figure, and she may thus travel two or three times around the horoscope in the life of the average man or woman.
 It is her passage around the horoscope that makes the life fruitful of events for the aspects of the planets themselves which indicate the year when a certain influence is ready to be reaped as ripe destiny and produce events in the life, do not of themselves cause either good or ill effects unless an aspect of the progressed Moon or a lunation brings the matter to a focus and marks the month when the occurrence will take place.
 Therefore sometimes even strong aspects between the Sun and planets, or between the planets themselves, are barren in effect when not fortified by a progressed lunar aspect or a lunation of the same nature.

-[500]

 Neither do the lunar aspects have an influence of their own, or at least if they have, it is not very marked unless the lunar aspect agrees in nature with the primary direction then in force.

 These are important points which the student should always bear in mind.
 It should also be noted that the aspects of the progressed Moon to progressed planets produce little or no effect and the influences set down below are with respect to the radical planets.

 THE MOON PROGRESSED PARALLEL, CONJUNCTION, SEXTILE OR TRINE TO RADICAL SUN.

 These aspects mark a rather prosperous period in life, bringing important changes for the better.
 Not infrequently marriage results which is both successful and happy.
 An increase of business if the person is an employer, or a raise in salary if he is an employee, may be looked for at this time, for superiors and those in a position to bestow favors are in a generous mood and ready to give the person credit for all that is good in him.

 THE MOON PROGRESSED SQUARE OR OPPOSITION TO RADICAL SUN.

 These aspects indicate a time of trouble and loss.
 There is a tendency to difficulty with employers or customers which will bring loss of employment or business; the mind is vacillating so that the person cannot make up his mind what to do, and thus he is apt to lose opportunities which might bring gain and instead they bring loss.
 He will experience trouble with the opposite sex, particularly the marriage partner if he is in the state of matrimony.
 The health will suffer and there is a change for the worse in all the affairs of life.

 THE MOON PROGRESSED PARALLEL, CONJUNCTION, SEXTILE, OR TRINE TO RADICAL VENUS.

 If Venus is strong and well aspected in the natal chart this period will be one of pleasure and profit both, for the person will make new friends and have opportunities to advance himself both socially and financially.
 These aspects also frequently indicate the commencement of courtship or the culmination of courtship in marriage, in a man's horoscope.
 They bring good health and a happy, cheerful frame of mind, so that the whole world seems bathed in sunshine.
 This is, in short, a period of general success and happiness.

 THE MOON PROGRESSED SQUARE OR OPPOSITION TO RADICAL VENUS.

 If Venus was afflicted at birth this marks a period of considerable trouble and disappointment.
 A courtship may be broken off or a marriage dissolved by separation.
 The financial fortunes are likely to suffer and the health is apt to be poor.
 Snubs and ostracism may be expected in the social relation and the person should be particularly careful with the opposite sex, for while this direction is operative there is considerable liability to trouble from that source.
 Knowing what is doing and the nature and duration of the influence, he should try to rule his stars by keeping as cheerful a frame of mind as possible, schooling himself to act wisely in the matters which are particularly shown as danger points.

 THE MOON PROGRESSED PARALLEL, CONJUNCTION, SEXTILE OR TRINE TO RADICAL MERCURY.

 If Mercury was well aspected at birth, these directions will bring out the mental powers and it is therefore a favorable time to take up any study which the person may feel attracted to.
 If any important changes have been in contemplation this is the time to make the move, for under these directions success is sure to attend in a much larger measure than under less favorable influences, and if he has any important matters to settle with brothers, sisters or neighbors, he will reach a favorable conclusion with them much more quickly than at any other time.

-[503]

 THE MOON PROGRESSED SQUARE OR OPPOSITION TO RADICAL MERCURY.

 If Mercury was afflicted at birth the person will need to exercise a great deal of care during the operation of these planetary influences, for there will be a tendency to rash and indiscreet speech; thereby the person may lay himself liable for libel or slander.
 It is also likely that if any deeds or legal papers are signed during this time it will be to the person's detriment and will later regret it.
 He should also be very careful of his expressions in correspondence and if he is a literary man he should be doubly careful or his writings will be more than likely to cause trouble for himself or others.
 The mind will be much disturbed and he should neither travel nor make changes but endeavor to keep himself as quiet as possible during this time.

 THE MOON PROGRESSED PARALLEL OR CONJUNCTION RADICAL SATURN.

 If Saturn was afflicted in the natal chart this is a very critical period.
 In a woman's horoscope it indicates ill-health, worry and trouble.
 In the horoscope of a man, if he is married, it indicates domestic difficulties or ill-health of the wife.
 There is trouble, delay and disappointment in all the affairs of life and a tendency to worry over things and become morbid and melancholy.

-[504]

 THE MOON PROGRESSED SQUARE OR OPPOSITION TO RADICAL SATURN.

 If Saturn is afflicted at birth, these aspects mark a very evil time, particularly with respect to health and the conditions in the home.
 They produce a disturbed frame of mind with irritability and a tendency to worry, a pessimistic outlook on life; gloom and despondency seem to be the rule, the financial affairs also suffer and care should be taken to make no changes or investments at this time.
 The only remedy is to try to keep as philosophical an attitude as possible, looking for the silver lining of the cloud and endeavoring to learn the lessons that are to be taught during this period.

 THE MOON PROGRESSED SEXTILE OR TRINE TO RADICAL SATURN.

 If Saturn was well aspected in the natal chart these aspects mark a successful and prosperous period when one will gain recognition of a lasting nature in his sphere of life.
 He will be able to take on added responsibilities and acquit himself of the trust with credit.
 If any investments in houses, lands or mines are contemplated this will be a very favorable period to undertake such matters.
 This time will be epoch-making in the life when a new, solid and stable foundation for success will be laid, upon which the edifice of a successful life may be reared.

-[505]

 THE MOON PROGRESSED PARALLEL, CONJUNCTION, SEXTILE OR TRINE TO RADICAL JUPITER.

 If Jupiter was well aspected at birth, these aspects mark a period of success and general good fortune.
 The health is excellent, or if the person has been sick improvement may be looked for at this time.
 The frame of mind will be happy and he will enjoy all the pleasures of life.
 It is a particularly good time to travel for he will meet a friendly and cordial reception everywhere.
 The financial fortunes will be benefited if investments are made under these directions, or if the business is pushed to the best of his ability.
 This is an epoch when things take a decided turn for the better, and if the person takes proper advantage of the opportunities then presented to him this time will be long felt in the life.

 THE MOON PROGRESSED SQUARE OR OPPOSITION TO RADICAL JUPITER.

 If Jupiter was afflicted at birth the person should be very careful of his diet during the time when these aspects last, for there is a tendency to excesses which will cause disease by making the blood impure.
 He should also be very careful not to lose his temper because if there is any danger of apoplexy shown in the natal figure it is more likely to manifest under these stellar influences than at any other time.
 Keep as cool as possible and avoid all stimulating food and liquors.
 Do not under any circumstances undertake to speculate while these directions last for loss is certain and there is a liability to be deceived or defrauded by others.
 There is also a danger of domestic troubles and loss by lawsuits or similar matters.
 The social prestige is likely to suffer on account of haughty, bombastic and overbearing manners, therefore the person should be careful and moderate in everything and also hold himself well in check.

 THE MOON PROGRESSED PARALLEL, CONJUNCTION, SQUARE OR OPPOSITION RADICAL MARS.

 If the radical Mars was afflicted these aspects mark a very evil period.
 In a woman's horoscope they indicate, for one thing, bad health, and in a man's, violent quarrels in the home.
 There is a tendency to be quarrelsome, foolhardy and reckless, with the result that the person may sustain bodily injuries or accidents, also a tendency to the over-indulgence of the lower passional nature which may bring trouble in its train, therefore he should be very careful in his dealings with those of the opposite sex.
 Unless great care is taken slander and social discredit are sure to result.
 These directions also make the person very reckless and extravagant in financial matters, liable to form hasty and erroneous judgments, therefore if papers are signed at this time disaster is very to follow.
 These directions are among the most reliable in operation and the person rarely escapes without suffering loss or injury in some manner, therefore the greatest care should be taken during this period.

 THE MOON PROGRESSED SEXTILE OR TRINE RADICAL MARS.

 If Mars was well aspected at birth these aspects mark a period of considerable activity in the life which will be to the benefit of the person involved.
 A great deal of vital energy is accumulated and this dynamic force naturally must have an outlet in some way, hence this is a good time for the expansion of business or undertaking new enterprises; they are sure to succeed if the person is not too precipitate in his efforts but uses a grain of caution in the expenditure of this great energy.
 These aspects are particularly active among those who work with or deal in the martial elements of iron and fire, such as soldiers, surgeons and engineers; to them they bring honor and promotion.

 THE MOON PROGRESSED PARALLEL, CONJUNCTION, SQUARE OR OPPOSITION RADICAL URANUS.

 If Uranus was afflicted at birth these aspects mark a very critical period, when the person is apt to make a sudden and unexpected change which will have a disadvantageous effect upon the life, therefore he should guard carefully against such a contingency.
 There is also a liability to the formation of a clandestine relationship which will bring sorrow and trouble to the person, hence he should avoid association with the opposite sex and when this is unavoidable he should be very circumspect in his manner and behavior, for under these directions people are very likely to judge him severely for the slightest semblance of wrong-doing.
 There is a tendency to irritability and cruelty of speech which is likely to cause domestic unhappiness and the loss of friends that will later be regretted very much, therefore the person should endeavor to curb himself; in fact it would be better to avoid his friends as much as possible during this time.

 THE MOON PROGRESSED SEXTILE OR TRINE TO RADICAL URANUS.

 These are excellent aspects for those who are sufficiently advanced to respond.
 If Uranus was well aspected at birth, the original, intuitive and inventive faculties will find an outlet at this time which may be very advantageous to the person.
 If he is interested in the study of advanced thought or occultism this is a particularly good time to pursue such subjects, for an expansion of consciousness may most easily result under these directions, friendships are formed with advanced people who will be of benefit to the person, and advantageous changes or removals may be made, hence it marks an epoch in the life which is likely to leave a permanent mark for good.

-[509]

 THE MOON PROGRESSED PARALLEL, CONJUNCTION, SQUARE OR OPPOSITION TO RADICAL NEPTUNE.

 If Neptune was afflicted in the natal chart these directions mark a period of weird and uncanny experiences, when the person is likely to come under the spell of hypnotism or mediumship or have visions or begin to hear voices, but all these experiences are of an undesirable character and should therefore be guarded against as much as possible.
 It would be very unwise under these directions to enter the seance room of a spiritualistic meeting where the conditions favor such manifestations, and if the aspects occur from water signs--Cancer, Scorpio, or Pisces--there is a strong tendency to form a drink or drug habit which may operate to the sorrow and trouble of the person for all the rest of his life.
 As these aspects produce a mental and physical lassitude, when the vital forces are low and the person negative, such undesirable influences are particularly apt to gain a foothold.
 There is also a danger from plots by secret

-[510]

 enemies which tend to bring the person into discredit and trouble.
 He may even suffer imprisonment or be confined in a hospital through ill-health, for Neptune rules prisons, hospitals, insane asylums, and similar places.
 Great care should be taken in all dealings with others.

 THE MOON PROGRESSED SEXTILE OR TRINE TO RADICAL NEPTUNE.

 If Neptune was well aspected at birth these directions may bring a slight extension of consciousness and if the solar aspects to Neptune are also in force at the same time an initiation may be looked for by those who are sufficiently advanced to respond to this influence.
 But to the majority of people it will probably mean only a pleasant time, a feast of music or some similar experience.

 THE MOON PROGRESSED PARALLEL OR CONJUNCTION RADICAL ASCENDANT OR MIDHEAVEN.

 These aspects bring changes in the life, but whether these are good or bad depends upon the other influences operating in the horoscope at the time.

 THE MOON PROGRESSED SEXTILE OR TRINE TO RADICAL MIDHEAVEN.

 If other influences agree this is a time of beneficial changes, preferment and honor, and general success in the various departments of life.

-[511]

 THE MOON PROGRESSED SQUARE OR OPPOSITION TO RADICAL MIDHEAVEN.

 These aspects indicate loss of prestige, trouble and anxiety, financial loss, especially if dealing with women.
 It is a bad time to travel or make changes.

 THE MOON PROGRESSED SEXTILE OR TRINE TO RADICAL ASCENDANT.

 These aspects bring beneficial changes, financial prosperity, and general good fortune.

 THE MOON PROGRESSED SQUARE OR OPPOSITION TO RADICAL ASCENDANT.

 These aspects mark a period of trouble.
 Ill-health may be looked for, and if any changes or removals are made they will be to the person's disadvantage.

-[512]

-CHAPTER XXVI
-MUTUAL PLANETARY DIRECTIONS
+### <h3 id="chapter-26">CHAPTER XXVI: MUTUAL PLANETARY DIRECTIONS</h3>

 Aspects between two progressed planets have little or no potency, but when a planet by progression comes into aspect with a radical planet it operates for good or ill, according to its nature and the power of the radical planet in the horoscope.

 In the following paragraphs we have set down these tendencies, and it matters not whether Venus progresses to a good aspect with radical Saturn, or Saturn progresses to a good aspect with radical Venus, the effects are as noted in the first paragraph, and similarly with the other aspects following.